 4. Must earn a "C" or better in all courses applied toward the major.

-5. If the student is seeking a double major, no more than 9 credits from the disciplinary major may be applied to the interdisciplinary major.
+5. Courses in this degree may not count towards any other major or minor.

+6. Students may be in asked in their last semester to submit a portfolio of work from the major for the purposes of program assessment.

 Students must choose an area of concentration and take courses from the following disciplines or interdisciplinary programs: Asian Studies; Caribbean and Latin American Studies; Classical Studies; Communication and Multimedia Studies; English; Ethnic Studies; Film and Video Studies; History; Jewish Studies; Languages, Linguistics, and Comparative Literature; Music; Peace Studies; Philosophy; Theatre and Dance; Visual Arts and Art History; and Women, Gender and Sexuality Studies.
 The Program Director may approve appropriate courses from other disciplines.